codatio/codat-docs/docs/bank-feed-api/qbo-bank-feeds/bank-feed-qbo-bank-feeds-setup.md

 }
 ```

-## Add new source bank accounts for a Company
+## Add new source bank accounts for a company

-You can add new source bank accounts to an existing Company and data connection.
+You can add new source bank accounts to an existing company and data connection.
 This makes those bank accounts available to the SMB user to connect to.

 Send a request to the <a className="external" href="https://api.codat.io/swagger/index.html#/Connection/put_companies__companyId__connections__connectionId__connectionInfo_bankFeedAccounts" target="_blank">PUT /connectionInfo/bankFeedAccounts</a> endpoint and specify the bank accounts you want to add in the request body.